syncfusion-content/uwp-docs/uwp/TreeGrid/Row-Drag-And-Drop.md

 ---
 layout: post
-title: Row drag and drop in UWP TreeGrid Control | Syncfusion
+title: Row Drag and Drop in UWP TreeGrid Control | Syncfusion
 description: Learn here all about row drag and drop support in Syncfusion Essential UWP TreeGrid control, it's elements and more.
 platform: uwp
 control: SfTreeGrid
 documentation: ug
 ---
-# Row drag and drop in UWP TreeGrid
+# Row Drag and Drop in UWP TreeGrid

 You can allow end-users to drag and drop the rows in SfTreeGrid and between two SfTreeGrid by setting [SfTreeGrid.AllowDraggingRows](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_AllowDraggingRows) to `true`.It is also possible to drag and drop to and from any other control.